Mashood97/Flutter-Getx-Projects/README.md

 # ⚡️ Introduction
 This Repository will have various flutter projects with the usage of getx.
-1) Expense app with light mode and dark mode with using Getx.
+1) Expense app with light mode and dark mode using Getx.

 # 🚀 SUPPORT
 You liked this Repository? then give it a star.
 If you want to help then: